multiversx/mx-docs/docs/developers/developer-reference/sc-build-reference.md

 ### a.
 The smart contract itself

 The smart contract is defined as a trait without an implementation.
 This is good, because it means the contract can be executed on various platforms.
-Some of the implementation gets generated automatically by the `[elrond_wasm::contract]` macro.
+Some of the implementation gets generated automatically by the `[multiversx_sc::contract]` macro.

 Not everything, though, can be performed here.
 Notably, macros cannot access data from other modules or crates, all processing is local to the current contract or module.
 Therefore, we need another mechanism for working with the complete contract data.